diamonddelt/aws-solutions-architect-associate-prep/elb/notes.md

     - In other words, think of *who the original request is being forwarded for*
     - Instances would want the original IP address of a request if they wanted to know location information or respond based on specific IP addresses

+## Creating an ELB (Classic)

+Specifying the `Ping Path` or the file for the ELB to `ping` to see if the instance is alive is part of configuring the `health check`.
+You also have to specify the `unhealthy threshold`, `healthy threshold`, `interval`, and `response timeout`

+`Response timeout` - how long to wait for a response after performing a health check ping `Interval` - how often to do the health check ping

+ALB (application load balancers) configure their routing rules with `target groups`.
+You can also add your own HTTP status codes.
+You need to register targets to the target groups.

 ## Key Exam Terms

 - `Application Load Balancer`